-This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
-As is evident, there have been more home sales in the first seven months of 2015 than in the first seven months of any other year in the previous five years.
-We are barely over two years of an increasing pace of home sales (orange line) we saw a market slow down that began sometime in late 2013, which seems to have reversed itself about a year ago.
-Median prices have recovered significantly (\$173K to \$185K) over the past year after several years of stagnation in the \$172K - \$175K range.
+This graph shows a rolling 12 months of the number of home sales in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
+Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
+After over two years of an increasing pace of home sales (orange line) we saw a market slowdown that began sometime in late 2013, which seems to have reversed itself about a year ago.
+Median prices have recovered significantly (\$173K to \$185K) over the past year(+) after several years of stagnation in the \$172K - \$175K range.